13 Summary of Session 2

 Check out the MoneySavingExpert website to learn more about budgeting and finance planning.

-Go to the MoneySavingExpert website if you want help in comparing and switching your gas and electricity supplier.
+Go to the MoneySavingExpert website if you want help in understanding the latest news and options with your gas and electricity bills.

 Get started with Session 3: Borrowing money.